getsentry/rfcs/text/0033-view-hierarchy.md

 ]
 ```

-This is just a sample, each platform will define the required properties.
+This is just an example, each platform will define the required properties.

 # Options Considered